Updated July 2019

-3. DCI helps obese women with PCOS increase insulin sensitivity in particular, women who have diabetic relatives.
+3. DCI helps obese women with PCOS increase insulin sensitivity, in particular women who have diabetic relatives.
 (5)

-This study evaluated DCI (500 mg daily for 12 weeks) on hormonal parameters and insulin sensitivity in a group of overweight/obese PCOS patients (body mass index; BMI > 26).
-After the treatment researchers concluded that DCI is effective in restoring better insulin sensitivity and balanced hormones (in particular LH/FSH) in obese insulin resistant women with PCOS.
-Researchers found that PCOS patients with diabetic relatives showed greater improvement after DCI treatment.
+A 2014 study (5) evaluated DCI supplementation on hormonal parameters and insulin sensitivity in a group of overweight/obese PCOS patients.
+After the treatment, researchers concluded that DCI is effective in restoring better insulin sensitivity and balanced hormones (in particular LH/FSH) in obese insulin resistant women with PCOS.
+They and subsequent researchers also found that PCOS patients with diabetic relatives showed greater improvement after DCI treatment.(8)

 4. Combined therapy myo-inositol plus DCI is able to improve IVF outcomes.
-(6)

 5. Combined therapy myo-inositol plus DCI improves metabolic reduces the risk of metabolic disease in PCOS overweight patients compared to myo-inositol supplementation alone.
 (7)